 Almost all graduate students in the College of Medicine are admitted into a joint Integrated Biomedical Sciences (IBS) program rather than being admitted into a specific department.
 Students take courses in the IBS program throughout their first year, and rotate through four laboratories to identify their dissertation advisor.
 Students enter the department and laboratory of their choice during the summer following their first year of graduate school.

 Laboratory research is begun and additional coursework is taken during the second year, following which students take their qualifying examination.
 Students carry out dissertation research in the third and subsequent years of graduate school.
 Students most often defend their dissertation in their fifth year of graduate study.

-Beginning graduate students will receive a stipend of $23,500 per annum in 2013-2014.
+Beginning graduate students will receive a stipend of $23,500 per annum.
 Tuition and various University fees are paid by the Department.
 Health insurance coverage is provided by the Graduate School.